An analogue of Kida's formula in graph theory: Abstract

 \section{Abstract}

 Let $\ell$ be a rational prime and let $p:Y\rightarrow X$ be a Galois cover of finite graphs whose Galois group is a finite $\ell$-group.
 Consider a $\mathbb{Z}_{\ell}$-tower above $X$ and its pullback along $p$.
 Assuming that all the graphs in the pullback are connected, one obtains a $\mathbb{Z}_{\ell}$-tower above $Y$.
-Under the assumption that the Iwasawa $\mu$-invariant of the tower above $X$ vanishes, we prove a formula relating the Iwasawa $\lambda$-invariant of the $\mathbb{Z}_{\ell}$-tower above $X$ to the Iwasawa $\lambda$-invariant of the pullback.
+We prove a formula relating the Iwasawa $\lambda$-invariant of the $\mathbb{Z}_{\ell}$-tower above $X$ to the Iwasawa $\lambda$-invariant of the pullback.
 This formula is analogous to Kida's formula in classical Iwasawa theory.
-We present an application to the study of structural properties of certain noncommutative pro-$\ell$ towers of graphs, based on an analogy with classical results of Cuoco on the growth of Iwasawa invariants in $\Z_\ell^2$-extensions of number fields.
+We also study structural properties of certain noncommutative pro-$\ell$ towers of graphs, based on an analogy with classical results of Cuoco on the growth of Iwasawa invariants in $\Z_\ell^2$-extensions of number fields.
 Our investigations are illustrated by explicit examples.

 \subjclass[2020]{Primary: 05C25, 11R23; Secondary: 11Z05} \keywords{Graph theory, Iwasawa invariants, Kida's formula, the Riemann-Hurwitz formula, noncommutative towers of graphs}